 As a result of the impact of the Covid-19 global pandemic, the Authority updated its cost budget during the year.
-The updated budget was approved by the board and is included in the Statement of Operations.
+The updated budget was approved by the board and is included in the consolidated statement of operations and accumulated surplus.